XKNX/xknx/docs/home_assistant.md

 ---

-Home Assistant Component
+Home Assistant KNX Integration
 ========================

-XKNX is shipped within [Home Assistant](https://www.home-assistant.io/), the great platform for home automation, in the form of the included [KNX component](https://www.home-assistant.io/integrations/#search/KNX).
+XKNX is shipped within [Home Assistant (HA)](https://www.home-assistant.io/), the great solution for home automation, in the form of the included [KNX integration](https://www.home-assistant.io/integrations/#search/KNX).

 For development and debugging reasons - or to catch up with the newest features - you may still want to use the custom component version of the plugin.